 - The last case of Apollo Justice: Ace Attorney takes place both in the game's present and seven years ago.
 On at least one occasion, you must find evidence in the present so you can present it seven years ago.

-- Space Quest IV plays this one completely straight, with a cutscene introduced with "Meanwhile, back in Space Quest XII" while our hero Roger Wilco is in Space Quest X.
+- Space Quest IV: Roger Wilco and the Time Rippers plays this one completely straight, with a cutscene introduced with "Meanwhile, back in Space Quest XII" while our hero Roger Wilco is in Space Quest X.

 - Played for Laughs and refenced by name in this S.S.D.D strip.